Bert Freed

-Bert Freed (November 3, 1919 – August 2, 1994) was an American character actor, voice-over actor, and the first actor to portray Detective Columbo.
+Bert Freed (November 3, 1919 – August 2, 1994) was an American actor.
+He is perhaps best known as the first actor to portray Detective Frank Columbo.

 Life and career

-Born and raised in the Bronx, New York, Freed began acting while attending Penn State University, and made his Broadway debut in 1942.
+Born and raised in The Bronx, New York, Freed began acting while attending Pennsylvania State University, and made his Broadway debut in 1942.
 Following World War II Army service in the European theatre, he appeared in the Broadway musical The Day Before Spring in 1945 and dozens of television shows between 1947 and 1985.
-His film debut occurred, oddly enough, in a musical Carnegie Hall (1947).
+His film debut occurred, oddly enough, in the musical Carnegie Hall (1947).

 Freed portrayed Rufe Ryker in the television series Shane, in which Freed added a unique touch of realism by beginning the show clean-shaven and growing a beard from one week to the next, never shaving again through the season.

 Freed played homicide detective Lt.
-Columbo in a live 1960 television episode of The Chevy Mystery Show seven years before Peter Falk played the role, and also before Thomas Mitchell portrayed the eccentric police detective on stage prior to the Falk version.
+Columbo in a live 1960 television episode of The Chevy Mystery Show, seven years before Peter Falk played the role.

-Freed made four guest appearances on Perry Mason, including the role of Ken Woodman in the 1960 episode, "The Case of the Treacherous Toupee"; murder victim Joe Marshall in the 1964 episode, "The Case of the Ruinous Road"; and Carl Holman, whose wife is the murderer in the 1962 episode "The Case of the Poison Pen-Pal."
+Freed made four guest appearances on Perry Mason, including the role of Ken Woodman in the 1960 episode, "The Case of the Treacherous Toupee"; murder victim Joe Marshall in the 1964 episode, "The Case of the Ruinous Road"; and Carl Holman, whose wife is the murderer in the 1962 episode "The Case of the Poison Pen-Pal".